JasperFx/alba/docs/guide/xunit.md

----
-title:Integrating Alba with xUnit.Net
+# Integrating Alba with xUnit.Net
-editLink:true
----

 If you are writing only a few Alba specifications in your testing project and your application spins up very quickly, you can just happily write tests like this: